22940dev/port-jarvis/content/notes/github-rename-master/index.md

 None of this will work on a brand new repository with zero commits.
 But we can hack around this limitation pretty easily...

 You can create a [Git alias](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) in your local environment's `.gitconfig` to make `main` the default branch name for new repositories.
-Git doesn't let you override native commands like `git init`, so we'll create our own `git new` command instead ([h/t @johnsyweb](https://twitter.com/johnsyweb/status/1269881549056438272)):
+Git doesn't let you override some native commands like `git init`, so we'll create our own `git new` command instead ([h/t @johnsyweb](https://twitter.com/johnsyweb/status/1269881549056438272)):

 ```bash {linenos=false}
 git config --global alias.new '!git init && git symbolic-ref HEAD refs/heads/main'